jonhoo/wewerewondering/README.md

 - whether the question is hidden
 - creation and [auto-deletion] timestamps

-The UUIDs, the timestamps, and the question text + author never change This is why the API to look up event info and question texts/authors is separated from looking up vote counts -- the former can have much longer cache time.
+The ULIDs, the timestamps, and the question text + author never change This is why the API to look up event info and question texts/authors is separated from looking up vote counts -- the former can have much longer cache time.

-To allow querying questions for a given event and receive them in sorted order, `questions` also has a [global secondary index] called `top` whose partition key is the event UUID and sort key `votes`.
+To allow querying questions for a given event and receive them in sorted order, `questions` also has a [global secondary index] called `top` whose partition key is the event ULID and sort key `votes`.
 That index also projects out the "answered" and "hidden" fields so that a single query to that index gives all the mutable state for an event's question list (and can thus be queried with a single DynamoDB call by the